Linaro/website/_pages/services_bootloaders.md

 - UEFI
 - U-Boot

- We also have Zephyr RTOS boot architechure expertise.
+ We also have Zephyr RTOS boot architecture expertise.

 - Experienced with boot time optimization
     - Worked with customers to implement challenging product boot performance requirements